KIRTAN COURSE (45)

 Is it possible to transfer my non-refundable deposit for the Kirtan course to some other course offered by Bhaktivedanta College?

-Deposit can only be transferred for the next year’s kirtan course, also as a non-refundable deposit.
-It can’t be used for or transferred to anything else.
+The deposit can only be transferred for the next year’s kirtan course.
+It can’t be used for or transferred to any other course offered by Bhaktivedanta College.

 We offer lacto-vegetarian food and usually half of the meals are vegan.